Skip to content

 Lupus treatment available online today

-Request treatment for lupus online from our trusted, board-certified doctors and find relief today.
+Request treatment for lupus online from our trusted, board-certified primary care doctors and find relief today.
 Get a new prescription to treat lupus or refill an existing prescription today.*

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of lupus.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.